 Is Tiramisu Suitable for Specific Diets?

 You might be wondering—can tiramisu fit into a specific dietary lifestyle?
-The answer is yes, with a little ingenuity.
+With a few smart adjustments, even a healthy tiramisu can work for many different needs.

 Guilt-Free Tiramisu: Health Benefits of Ingredient Substitutions

-If you’re avoiding gluten, you can still enjoy tiramisu by using gluten-free ladyfingers or baking your own using almond or oat flour.
-All other ingredients in the classic recipe are naturally gluten-free, so this swap is relatively simple.
+If you’re avoiding gluten, you can still enjoy a healthy tiramisu by using gluten-free ladyfingers or making your own with almond or oat flour.
+Most of the other traditional ingredients are naturally gluten-free, making this swap easy and accessible.
+With the right substitutions, creating a healthy tiramisu that suits your diet is completely possible.

 Keto or Low-Carb Versions